gesia-platform/carbon-monster-tokens/README.md

 ## 📖 Overview

-The Voucher1155DerivativeToken Smart Contract is a versatile blockchain-based platform for issuing and managing voucher Derivative Tokens (Non-Fungible Tokens).
+The Voucher1155DerivativeToken Smart Contract is a versatile blockchain-based platform for issuing and managing voucher Derivative Tokens.
 Deployed on the Gesia network, this contract allows for the creation, sale, and transfer of voucher Derivative Tokens in a secure and decentralized manner.
 It integrates with OpenZeppelin libraries and other external interfaces for enhanced functionality.

 ## ✨ Features